-The 400km Abu Dhab coastline (249 miles) has 10 kms (6 miles) of public beaches, but here there is a beach just for guests.
+The 400km Abu Dhab coastline (249 miles) has 10 kms (6 miles) of public beaches, but here, this beach is just for guests.

-There are more than 113 domes, their gold plated mosaics on the filials on the top of the domes being the only gold in the entire construction (according to the architect’s overview – and contrary to urban legend).
+There are more than 113 domes, their gold plated mosaics on the filials on the top of each being the only gold in the entire construction (according to the architect’s overview – and contrary to urban legend).

-The largest central dome is one the widest spans in the world.
+The largest central dome of the Emirates Palace Hotel is one the widest spans in the world.

 While quite lovely and giving it cathedral-like qualities, this design is an essential feature of the cooling for the building.

 It seems like some sort of opera house towering above the entrance lobby, with the detail of each balcony like some elaborate theatre box from which to view the performance on the stage below.

 But the stage for our performance was here beneath these lofty arches,